China closes Potala Palace after COVID-19 reported in Tibet - KTVZ

 China closes Potala Palace after COVID-19 reported in Tibet

-BEIJING (AP) — Chinese authorities have closed Tibet’s famed Potala Palace after a minor outbreak of COVID-19 was reported in the Himalayan region.
-The action underscores China’s continued adherence to its hard-line “zero-COVID” policy, mandating lockdowns, quarantines and travel restrictions, even while most other countries have reopened.
-A notice on the palace’s Weixin social media site said the palace that was the traditional home of Tibet’s Buddhist leaders would be closed from Tuesday, with a reopening date to be announced later.
+BEIJING (AP) — Chinese authorities have closed Tibet’s famed Potala Palace after a minor outbreak of COVID-19 in the Himalayan region.
+The response underscores China’s continued adherence to its hard-line “zero-COVID” policy, mandating lockdowns, quarantines and travel restrictions, even while most other countries have reopened.
+A notice on the palace’s social media site said the palace that was the traditional home of Tibet’s Buddhist leaders would be closed from Tuesday, with a reopening date to be announced later.
 Tibet’s economy is heavily dependent on tourism and the Potala is a key draw.
-China announced over 800 new cases of domestic transmission Tuesday, 22 in Tibet.
-More than 80,000 travelers remain stranded on the southern resort island of Hainan.
+China announced over 800 new cases of domestic transmission, 22 of them in Tibet.
+More than 80,000 travelers remain stranded on the southern resort island of Hainan but a first planeload left Tuesday.